Short literary fiction is one of my areas of writing interests, so I dabble in composing short stories and flash fiction from time to time.

 Introduction: A Word from the Graveyard Whistler

 Hi, Y’all!
 Graveyard Whistler here again . . .
-You may have forgotten about me now, been super busy putting the finishing touches on my dissertation to complete my PhD.
+Hope you haven't forgotten about me . . . been super busy putting the finishing touches on my dissertation to complete my PhD.
 I see the light at the end of the tunnel now, it’s been a long slog, but I’ll soon be "Dr. Belmonte Segwic."
 And luck of all luck, I have a professorship gig lined up at the University of South Shore, as soon as I complete my degree.

 A Covid-19 Debacle